Physician Assistant Studies, M.P.A.S.

 Admission to the M.P.A.S.
 Program

 Admission to the Masters of Physician Assistant Studies (M.P.A.S.) is highly competitive.
-Students who apply to the M.P.A.S program must possess a baccalaureate degree and have completed the admission criteria (GPA, prerequisite courses, minimum healthcare experience) which can be found at the M.P.A.S. website gvsu.edu/pas/.
-Application deadline is September 15.
+Students who apply to the M.P.A.S. program must possess a baccalaureate degree and have completed the admission criteria (GPA, prerequisite courses, minimum healthcare experience) which can be found at the M.P.A.S. website gvsu.edu/pas/.
+Applications are submitted through the CASPA system: caspa.liaisoncas.com.
+Deadline is September 1.

 The $30 nonrefundable application fee is waived if the applicant has previously applied to Grand Valley State University.